This post may contain affiliate links. Please see my disclosure policy for more details.

 Next, follow Bastion Point Road to Bastion Point, where you can take the steps down to the beautiful beach and explore the mouth of the inlet.

+If you’re continuing a road trip towards Sydney, read my post on the scenic Sapphire Coast drive from Tathra to Bermagui next, or head straight to beautiful Batemans Bay!
 Enjoy all the beautiful attractions in Eden NSW if you’re planning a visit!
 Happy travels!